Phyllis Bowman

-Phyllis Joyce Bowman, DSG (14 March 1926 – 7 May 2012) was a British journalist and anti-abortion, anti-euthanasia (pro-life) campaigner.
+Phyllis Joyce Bowman (14 March 1926 – 7 May 2012) was a British journalist and anti-abortion, anti-euthanasia (pro-life) campaigner.

 Early life and career

 Bowman was born on 14 March 1926 in Bournemouth, Hampshire, England.
 Daughter of Maurice Garnett and Ethel Elizabeth (Ottalangui) Court, she began her career as a journalist on London's Fleet Street.

 Advocacy

 Bowman was one of the founders of the Society for the Protection of Unborn Children, which describes itself as the "oldest pro-life campaigning and educational organisation in the world".
 A stone's throw from the Houses of Parliament, the Wig and Pen club was the venue for a meeting attended by Bowman which culminated in the founding of the organisation on 11 January 1967.
 Bowman was SPUC's National Director from the early 1970s until she stepped down from this role in 1996.
 She continued working for SPUC until an internal disagreement resulted in her resignation from the organisation, to the dismay of the All-Party Parliamentary Pro-Life Group, a cross-Party organisation of MPs and Peers.

 Following her acrimonious split from the organisation she helped found, Bowman began a new organisation, Right To Life UK, to work closely with Parliamentarians of all Political Parties to pursue her aims.